molikuner/crymap-container/README.md

   -v /path/to/user/data:/etc/crymap/users \ # mount the user data
   -v /path/to/crymap.toml:/etc/crymap/crymap.toml \ # mount your config
-  -v /path/to/privkey.pem:/config/path/to/privkey.pem \ # mount pivkey (make sure to adjust path as in your config) -v /path/to/fullchain.pem:/config/path/to/fullchain.pem \ # mount fullchein (make sure to adjust path as in your config) ghcr.io/molikuner/crymap-container:latest
+  -v /path/to/privkey.pem:/config/path/to/privkey.pem \ # mount pivkey (make sure to adjust path as in your config) -v /path/to/fullchain.pem:/config/path/to/fullchain.pem \ # mount fullchain (make sure to adjust path as in your config) ghcr.io/molikuner/crymap-container:latest
 ```